- ABOUT US

 - prospective partners or professional advisors in the event of any business reorganization, merger, sale, joint venture or similar, under strict confidentiality obligations;

 - third parties where it is (or we reasonably believe, it is) necessary for legal or regulatory purposes, or we are under a duty to disclose your personal information to comply with a legal obligation or process or to enforce or apply our terms and conditions, or other agreement or protect the rights or safety of clients, employees, or others.
 This includes exchanging information with other companies, governmental departments and organisations for fraud protection and credit risk reduction; and

 - our clients or media partners (but only in an aggregated non-personally identifiable form) where we provide research, data analytics, or advertising placement.

 We employ appropriate security measures to protect your personal information from unauthorised access, accidental loss, disclosure and destruction.
 We require that our suppliers and service providers also use appropriate security measures when processing your personal information on our behalf and that they only do so in ways and for the purposes we’ve agreed; not for their own uses.
 We reserve the right to check their security measures and processing activities.

-We may need to transfer your personal information to other companies within the Fundamental Group, suppliers or service provides based outside of the UK and outside of the EEA.
+We may need to transfer your personal information to other companies within the Fundamental Media Group, suppliers or service providers based outside of the UK and outside of the EEA.
 We will only do this where we need to do this, for example where our servers or service providers are based outside of this area and where appropriate safeguards are in place to protect your data or we have your consent to do so.
 A transfer outside of the EEA will also occur if you access any of our online applications, such as Fundamental Monitor, from outside of the EEA.
-Personal Data is shared within the Fundamental Group of companies under the EC Model Clauses.
+Personal data is shared within the Fundamental Group of companies under the EC Model Clauses.